 The continuing political hostility between Hong Kong and Mainland China is now playing itself out on the football pitch, with Hong Kong and China fans at a Nov.
 17 match separated on opposite sides of a Hong Kong stadium, using separate entrances and even separate toilets as the teams fought to a 0-0 tie in a crucial FIFA World Cup football qualifier.

-As they have in the past when the two teams have met, the Hong Kong fans booed the Chinese national anthem, “March of the Volunteers,” and some spectators turned their backs as the anthem was being played in the 6,000-seat stadium in the heart of the Mongkok district, a hotbed of opposition to mainland political hegemony.
+As they have in the past when the two teams have met, the Hong Kong fans booed the Chinese national anthem, “March of the Volunteers,” and some spectators turned their backs, with some mooning the Chinese flag as the anthem was being played in the 6,000-seat stadium in the heart of the Mongkok district, a hotbed of opposition to mainland political hegemony.
 Hostility has been growing since last year with a decision by leaders in Beijing to deny promised universal suffrage for general elections scheduled for 2017.

 With an estimated 1,200 police on hand to keep order, fans also swore at their Chinese counterparts across the pitch and held up their middle fingers at the start of the proceedings.
 After being warned not to boo during the anthem, many held up signs saying “boo.”

 China Downplays it

 Reaction to the affair in China has been muted.
 The China Daily, the country’s English-language flagship daily, only carried a picture of players with their heads down in tribute to the murders in Paris, in which ISIS gunmen killed more than 140 people, and a caption giving the score of the game.
 It was downplayed in Hong Kong as well, as the South China Mornng Post, under new editorial leadership and newly sensitive to Beijing's feelings, carried a story on the match in its Nov.
 19 editions without ever mentioning the spectators.